gabipintea/gabipintea/README.md

 Hi there!
 I'm Gabriel, a young entrepreneur from Bucharest, currently following a Master’s degree in E-Business, passionate about **IoT** and **Smart Home** technologies, as well as **Software Development**, **Data Security**, **Product Design**, **3D modeling and printing**, **Open-source** technologies, and **Electronics**.

 Wow!
 There are a lot of passions...Don’t worry, there’s more.
-I am a professional dancer since I was a kid, and so I love to work with dynamic teams and fun people.
+I am a professional dancer since I was a kid, and so I love to work with dynamic teams and fun people, as I am highly adaptable, ambitious, and eager to learn new things.
 I was born near the sea, I live in the plains, and I love hiking in the mountains.

 ### Work ⚙